fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 retransmission it can get up to significantly more.

 An alternative design would be to form these connection to the 9 people in the conference sequentially.
-Given the bandwith limitations and other issues, later parts of this draft propose that if we move the pacing to 5ms, the WebRTC drafts probably need to caution developers that parallel implementation with these many candidates are
+Given the bandwidth limitations and other issues, later parts of this draft propose that if we move the pacing to 5ms, the WebRTC drafts probably need to caution developers that parallel implementation with these many candidates are